Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Methods and Results

+(3) These distributions obtained from the input data and simulations will now be compared.
+The comparison in Figure~\ref{fg6} shows overall very good agreement between data and simulation for panels B,D,E,F. In panels A and C, the simulation model does not reproduce local kinematic substructures generating deviations $\Delta v\lesssim10$ km/s.
+The presence of these substructures shows the precision with which we work.
+At the same time, the fluctuations are not noticeable in the other panels because their velocity scale is coarser.

-In Fig.\ref{fg6} we show the first comparison of data with the Monte-Carlo simulation.
-For panels B,D,E,F we see a perfect agreement.
-In panels A and C, the simulation does not reproduce small fluctuations.
-Simulation in panel C suggests that velocity increases with $r,$ despite the constant parameter $V_{0}$.
+The simulation in panel A(C) indicates that the velocity $\left\langle v_{l}(r)\right\rangle _{S}$ decreases (increases) with $r$, despite the constant parameter $V_{0}$.
 This small effect is because we are working inside the angle $b=\pm5$ deg, which means a slight linear increase in average $\left\vert Z\right\vert $ and correspondingly some deceleration with $r$.
-The positive sign of $\left\langle v_{l}(r)\right\rangle _{SIM}$\ in sector C is in accordance with the opposite direction of galactic rotation in this sector.
-So, the corresponding correction should be made to accurately evaluate the RC in these sectors.
-We have checked that for smaller angles $\left\vert b\right\vert $ this effect disappears.
-At the same time, we do not observe a similar effect in sector A. The reason is that in a very dense field of this sector our cuts $M\leq50$ and $\eta\leq0.1$ accept only a narrow sector of the data: $\left\vert b\right\vert \lesssim1~$deg.
+So, a corresponding correction would therefore be necessary to evaluate the RC in this sector more accurately.
+We checked that for smaller angles $\left\vert b\right\vert $, this effect disappears.